-The Scottish qualifications system designed to support CfE provides an opportunity for greater variety and diversity in curriculum planning, which may lead to different patterns of presentation for qualifications, including increased exposure for learners to different types of qualification.
+The Scottish qualifications system, designed to support CfE, and provides an opportunity for greater variety and diversity in curriculum planning, which may lead to different patterns of presentation for qualifications, including increased exposure for learners to different types of qualification.
 The aim is to ensure an appropriate curriculum for each learner.
 This means that learners in schools may take National Certificates in any of the three years of the Senior Phase of secondary school – S4-S6, or across more than one academic year.
 In tertiary colleges, where National Certificates are more likely to be taken, learners will generally study them over one academic year.
-In schools, National Certificates are most commonly taken in S4 or S5 and often concurrently with other National Qualifications, such as National 5 or Higher.
+In schools, National Certificates are most commonly taken in S4 or S5, and often concurrently with other National Qualifications, such as National 5 or Higher.
 In colleges, National Certificates are usually taken as part of a full-time programme of learning.
-This involves candidates taking a range of credit points from SQA units either directly related to the subject studied or which are designed to develop a wider range of core and transferable skills.
+This involves candidates taking a range of credit points from SQA units either directly related to the subject studied, or which are designed to develop a wider range of core and transferable skills.

 SQA allocates a unique qualification number to each subject as a 4 + 2 code: • Gxxx (‘G’ refers to Group Award and ‘46’ refers to both Group Award (the ‘4’) and level (the ‘6’) – National Certificate at SCQF Level 6).

-National Certificates are available at SCQF Levels 2-6; at SCQF Level 6 they are made up of National Units totalling 72 SCQF credit points (720 notional learning hours).
+National Certificates are available at SCQF Levels 2-6.
+At SCQF Level 6, they are made up of National units totalling 72 SCQF credit points (720 notional learning hours).

-National Certificates may be made up of mandatory units only or a combination of mandatory and optional Units.
-At least half of the SCQF credit points (i.e. more than 36) must be at the level of the National Certificate and these can come from either the mandatory or optional sections of the qualification, or both.
+National Certificates may be made up of mandatory units only, or a combination of mandatory and optional units.
+At least half of the SCQF credit points (i.e. more than 36) must be at the level of the National Certificate, and these can come from either the mandatory or optional sections of the qualification, or both.

-While they are usually made up of National Units, they may also include Scottish Vocational Qualification (SVQ) Units, though these units should ideally be SCQF credit-rated.
+While they are usually made up of National units, they may also include Scottish Vocational Qualification (SVQ) units, though these units should ideally be SCQF credit-rated.

-All National Certificates incorporate opportunities to develop Core Skills, particularly to meet employment and progression needs.
+All National Certificates incorporate opportunities to develop core skills, particularly to meet employment and progression needs.

-There is no minimum (or maximum) limit to the number of units that a National Certificate may contain, and component units may be of different credit values, though normally 6 or 12 SCQF credit points, depending on the fitness for purpose of the unit.
+There is no minimum (or maximum) limit to the number of units a National Certificate may contain, and component units may be of different credit values, though normally six or 12 SCQF credit points, depending on the fitness for purpose of the unit.
 The units must not make up any more than 72 SCQF credit points in total.

 Units at SCQF Levels 5 and 7 may be included in a National Certificate at SCQF Level 6, though at least 36 SCQF credit points must be at the level of the qualification – SCQF Level 6 – or higher.